vguigues/LASPATED/Replication/README.md

--- How to run the replication script
+# How to run the replication script

+In order to run the replication script you must install the laspated package and compile the C++ code.
+If you haven't done it already, you can install the laspated package from the Replication directory by running:

+    pip install ../laspated

-The first step is to compile the C++ code.
-This can be done by running the command:
+You can compile the C++ code from the Replication directory by running the command:

-$ cd Replication
-$ make -C cpp_tests
+    make -C cpp_tests

 The cpp_tests directory contains a Makefile that can be edited by the user that compiles the C++ script.
 The Makefile inside directory cpp_tests access the environment variable $GUROBI_HOME.
 If it is set, then the code for the model with Covariates inside laspated.h is accessible.
 Otherwise, the script will not run the experiments that uses covariates.